Water Resources

 The importance of water resources exceeds the merely economic, commercial or industrial.
 It is not only a directly usable input, that is, something that we can take and transform into something else, but it is also It is an irreplaceable resource to perpetuate the different biochemical and biogeochemical cycles of the planet.

-You may be interested: Sustainable Development
+You may be interested: Environmental Contingency

 The water resources of a region also are a guarantee of the fertility of their lands, the stability of their climates and their biodiversity.